sarath263/native-state/readme.md

     setState({name:"George"});

-it just replaces the given name in the existing state, other state values will stay unchanged. the `school` object will stay unchanged.
+it just replaces the given name in the existing state, other state values will stay unchanged.
+The `school` object in global state will stay unchanged.

 Example with state update.